duolingo/pulldozer/README.md

       "duolingo/rtl-viewpager",
     ];

-    // Optional: Markdown to include in pull request descriptions const DESCRIPTION =
+    // Optional but recommended: Markdown to include in pull request descriptions const DESCRIPTION =
       "[Correct spelling](https://en.wiktionary.org/wiki/language)";
+    // Optional: Markdown that will be posted as a comment on PRs const COMMENT = "This is a pull request comment";
+    // Optional: Declare this variable to enable GitHub auto-merge on PRs const AUTOMERGE = 1;
     ```

     </details>